Home School Links

 Parental involvement in school develops the partnership between home and school.
 Learning takes place both inside and outside school.

 There are many opportunities for parents to get involved in the life of the school.
 We are always pleased to see parents in school, to help particularly with reading, offering your skills to the children during various activities, and helping with visits.
+Please let us know if this is something that would be of interest to you.

 Consideration of Complaints